Japan game developer Gumi to cut jobs, sell assets three months after IPO

 The company also said it was selling assets related to two of its browser-based games, including fantasy game "Dragon Genesis".

-Earlier this month, Gumi slashed its sales and profit guidance, saying it expected an operating loss of 400 million yen ($3.4 million) in the year through April, compared to a previous forecast of a 1.3 billion yen profit.
+Earlier this month, Gumi slashed its sales and profit guidance, saying it expected an operating loss of 400 million yen (2.3 million pounds) in the year through April, compared to a previous forecast of a 1.3 billion yen profit.

 The announcement sent Gumi shares to a low of 1,282 yen, less than half of its listing price of 3,300 yen in an IPO lead-managed by Japanese brokerage Nomura.